 Parent/Legal Guardian: Please complete this section and sign in ink.
 Your minor/student must bring this form when he/she donates blood.
 He/she will not be allowed to donate without your consent.
-The donor's legal name is required.
-Please do not use abbreviations or nicknames.
+The donor's legal name is required; please do not use abbreviations or nicknames.

 I have read and understand this form and the attached Blood Donor Information.
-I give permission for , my son/daughter/ward to donate blood to Blood Bank of Alaska.
-I, the undersigned, do further agree to indemnify, hold and save harmless the Blood Bank of Alaska, Inc., its agents and employees, from and against claims, suits, damages, costs, losses, and expenses what so ever, as a result here of.
+I give permission for, my son/daughter/ward, to donate blood to

+Blood Bank of Alaska.
+I, the undersigned, do further agree to indemnify, hold and save harmless Blood Bank of Alaska, Inc., its agents, and employees from and against claims, suits, damages, costs, losses, and expenses whatsoever as a result hereof.
 I understand that I will be notified of any positive test results from samples from my son/daughter/ward.
 By signing the following, I consent for my son/daughter/ward to donate whole blood or via automation.
-Additional consent form is required for donations made via automation.
+I understand that an additional consent form is required for donations made via automation.

 Parent/Guardian (print name):

-Street Address: City: State:
+Mailing Address: City: T: State:

-Daytime phone: Evening phone:
+Daytime Phone: Evening Phone:

 Parent/Guardian's Signature: Date: